What to Do in Northern California in December

 What is the weather like in Northern California in December?

 The rainy season starts in November, so it is possible to have cold, rainy days in any part of California in December.
 But when it’s not raining, you can expect temperatures in the upper 50s or 60s in most places.
 The coast, which is usually socked in fog in the summer, is often clear and beautiful in winter.
-In the Sierra Nevada (think Lake Tahoe and Yosemite), it can be quite cold and snowy in December, which is great for snowshoeing and skiing if it’s a good snow year.
+In the Sierra Nevada (think Lake Tahoe travel and Yosemite), it can be quite cold and snowy in December, which is great for snowshoeing and skiing if it’s a good snow year.

 Is Northern California crowded in December?